 The Sugar Mama – Sugar Daddy hike is part of a loop that starts at the Allen Bill parking lot off Highway 66 near Bragg Creek, Alberta.
 It’s a great shoulder-season or winter hike that delivers a workout because of its length.
 But I’d give it a pass in the summer (unless you bike it) when you get up into the mountains at higher elevations.

 The full loop is just under 14 kilometres long and is made up of short sections of the Elbow, Snagmore, Strange Brew, and Bobcat trails along with 4.0 kilometres on the Sugar Daddy trail and 3.3 kilometres on the Sugar Mama trail.
-There is an elevation gain of approximately 345 metres.
+There is an elevation gain of approximately 345 metres of the Sugar Mama hike.

 These loop trails are meant to be shared with mountain bikers.
 Even though the trail was quite icy in early March, there were plenty of bikers, especially on the Strange Brew connector.
 Be prepared to pull over at a moment’s notice.